Manage Windows devices in your organization - transitioning to modern management

 You can use Windows and services like Microsoft Entra ID in new ways for cloud-based identity, authentication, and management.
 You can offer your users the ability to "bring your own device" (BYOD) or to "choose your own device" (CYOD) from a selection you make available.
 At the same time, you might be managing PCs and tablets that must be domain-joined because of specific applications or resources that are used on them.

 You can envision user and device management as falling into these two categories:

 Corporate (CYOD) or personal (BYOD) devices used by mobile users for SaaS apps such as Office 365.
 With Windows, your employees can self-provision their devices:

-Azure AD join is also a great solution for temporary staff, partners, or other part-time employees.
+Microsoft Entra join is also a great solution for temporary staff, partners, or other part-time employees.
 These accounts can be kept separate from the on-premises AD domain but still access needed corporate resources.

 Likewise, for personal devices, employees can use a new, simplified BYOD experience to add their work account to Windows, then access work resources on the device.

 Domain joined PCs and tablets used for traditional applications and access to important resources.
 These applications and resources may be traditional ones that require authentication or accessing highly sensitive or classified resources on-premises.